Cairo, Luxor & Nile Cruise

 Coach travel and transfers throughout

-Holiday HighlightsDiscover Cairo and visit the Egyptian Museum
+Holiday HighlightsDiscover the sights of Cairo and visit the Egyptian Museum

 See the Temples of Karnak and Luxor